vercas/Beelzebub/MAKEFILES.md

 ### Configurations

 There are 3 available configurations so far: `release`, `profile` and `debug`.
 `debug` is the default configuration.
-This is so that the other configurations, which may let some erroneous situations slip because assertions are not included.
+This is so that the other configurations, which may let some erroneous situations slip because assertions are not included, require explicit targetting, hopefully making the user more aware of the situation.

 The following targets are used to choose the configuration:
 - `conf-profile` for `profile`;